MassivelyOverthinking/Stash/README.md

 ## 🧊 Freeze mechanic

 Stash also supports immutability by disabling modifications to instance attributes after initialization.
 By setting `freeze=True`, individual instances become read-only.
-Any attempts to odify or change attributes raises and `AttributeError`.
+Any attempts to modify or change attributes raises and `AttributeError`.

 ```python
 from Stash import Stash